Harmonicorps/betaleaf.github.com/_posts/2016-11-28-Maple-ItemFilter.md

 comments: true
 ---
 Ever get tired of picking up junk and tired of tossing them from your inventory?
-I'll make you an item filter that will prevent it from being picked up.
+I'll make you an item filter that will prevent them from being picked up in the first place.

 For every $1 USD, you get to filter 50 items.
 The item filter will last the duration of the current patch.